NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

   *Default*: False

   *Description*: When True the node will not be part of the project.
-The node can be used for internal used, e.g in a Python script but will not appear to the user.
+The node can be used for internal used, e.g. in a Python script but will not appear to the user.
 It will also not be saved in the project.